techidaily/site-games-able/source/_posts/opera-gx-and-edge-combat-ultimate-gaming-browser-winner.md

 ### Opera's GX Control

- GX Control is one of the main reasons Opera GX markets itself as the[best web browser for gamers](https://www.makeuseof.com/best-web-browsers-for-gamers/) .
+ GX Control is one of the main reasons Opera GX markets itself as the [best web browser for gamers](https://www.makeuseof.com/best-web-browsers-for-gamers/) .
 A built-in control panel lets you control all aspects of Opera GX's resource consumption.
 This control panel allows you to take immediate action, such as the Active Tab Killer, or you can set limiters that can come in useful during intense gaming sections.

  GX Control comes with a Network Limiter, capping the download and upload speed for all activities performed via the browser.
 This can help reduce lag during online gaming sessions.